bischrob/jekyll-now/_posts/2018-06-11-Size-3D-Models-in-Blender.md

 Next you may want to measure something.
 Here's a link to get you started --- [Ruler & Protractor](https://docs.blender.org/manual/en/dev/interface/ruler_protractor.html).

-Thanks for reading the tutorial and feel free to comment below or [email me](bischrob@gmail.com) if you have any questions or if you have any suggestions on improving this process.
+Thanks for reading the tutorial and feel free to comment below or [email me](bischrob@gmail.com) if you have any questions, or if you have any suggestions on improving this process.